 RISK MITIGATION Breach of any South African laws A comprehensive Code of Conduct is enforced including competition regulation compliance.
 A declaration of compliance with competition regulations is signed by all managing directors on a monthly basis.
 The company and its employees are compelled to abide by all South African laws.
 Fraud Comprehensive internal audit functions, and external audits are carried out.
 The company has zero tolerance for all forms of theft, fraud and corruption.
 Any employee implicated in such activity is appropriately dealt with including criminal charges laid against such individuals.
 Health and safety Health and safety committees are established at all factories with regular inspections conducted by the committees.
 Health and safety inspections are carried out regularly and conducted by external service providers.
 All identified risks are addressed timeously.
-Debtors Selected debtors are insured with stringent credit control procedures in place at all operations.
+Debtors Selected debtors are insured and stringent credit control procedures are in place at all operations.
 Reliance on large customers Attracting additional customers to broaden the spread while developing export opportunities.
 Exploring diversification measures of the group by adding divisions through mergers and acquisitions.
 Ethical leadership Comprehensive Code of Conduct in place.
 Labour unrest Maintaining good relationships with employees and unions.
 Ensuring sound and fair labour practices.
 CEPPWAWU a union representing many employees through its investment arm is Transpaco's B-BBEE partner.
 Succession Succession policy in place which is updated and reviewed regularly.
 Attracting suitably qualified employees Ensuring competitive remuneration, compliance with transformation strategies and formal recruitment policies are in place.
 Establishing favourable and secure working environment.
 Input cost (electricity) Ensuring all factories operate efficient plant and machinery while minimising power usage.
 Input cost (raw materials) Negotiating with current raw materials suppliers while securing new suppliers locally and abroad.
 Oil prices Diversification into fields of operation less dependent on fossil fuels e.g. paper related products.
 Exchange rates Hedging of all import trade creditors in foreign currency.
 Import replacement competition Ensuring efficient manufacturing processes to maintain competitiveness and consulting with local raw materials suppliers to secure raw materials at competitive prices.
-Shortage of paper and plastic raw materials Developing new raw materials suppliers and ensuring adequate raw material stock levels in line with production requirements Technology advancement Ensuring efficient manufacturing processes to maintain competitiveness and investing in new advanced machinery when required.
+Shortage of paper and plastic raw materials Developing new raw materials suppliers and ensuring adequate raw material stock levels in line with production requirements.
+Technology advancement Ensuring efficient manufacturing processes to maintain competitiveness and investing in new advanced machinery when required.
 Executive managing directors' visits to international trade fairs to keep abreast of latest technology.
-Fire, theft and floods Adequate risk insurance including business interruption cover New product International research on new product development by managing directors.
+Fire, theft and floods Adequate risk insurance including business interruption cover ASIB certified sprinkler systems installed at all Transpaco owned properties.
+New product International research on new product development by managing directors.
 Stocks Conducting regular stock take at all venues to minimise redundant stock and ensure that inventory is accurately and conservatively valued.
 Dependence on few major raw materials suppliers Establishing relationships with new suppliers both local and foreign.
-Customers switch from plastic to alternative products Invest and expand into non-plastic packaging products and businesses while investigating alternatives to fossil-based polymers (biodegradable).
-Encourage a circular economy with the use of post-consumer recycled material by customers.
+Customers switch from plastic Invest and expand into non-plastic packaging products and businesses while investigating alternatives to fossil-based polymers (biodegradable). to alternative products Encourage a circular economy with the use of post-consumer recycled material by customers.
 Engage with customers, government and environmental bodies.
 Cyberhack or data loss Ensuring that adequate firewall and virus protection measures are always updated and in place.
 Complete IT backups performed hourly and housed off site.
 Installation of disaster recovery facilities housed off site.
 Reputational damage Detailed social media policy in place governing employee social media behaviour.
+Additional costs, scrap generation and excessive down time and reduced spend from customers Installation of alternative sources of electricity where possible.
+Secure additional customers to mitigate against reduced spend from existing clients due to the impact of load shedding on their businesses.